 Doonan described NIRS’ Pensionomics research on public opinion concerning retirement issues and how personal savings plans are filling the gap left by the erosion of defined-benefit pension plans.
 Much of his discussion explained how pensions produce strong benefits not just for retirees but for the economy at large.
 “Americans still have a really strong favorable view of pensions,” he said.
 “What always scores high in our surveys is a monthly check for life.”

 Thomas Croft, managing director of Heartland Capital Strategies (HCS) and executive director of the Steel Valley Authority, spoke about the Labor Capital Strategies Fellowship.
 The joint project of HCS and Georgetown University provides summertime opportunities for students from a variety of backgrounds to help communities create affordable housing, build wind and solar projects, engage in progressive shareholder campaigns, spur the growth of responsible business and good jobs, and help labor unions organize and obtain quality contracts.
 For more information, contact Croft here or visit the fellowship program’s website.

-Finally, a Consultants Panel featured Tim McCusker, chief investment officer at NEPC, and John Marco, managing principal of Meketa Investment Group.
+Finally, a Consultants Panel featured Tim McCusker, chief investment officer at NEPC, and John Marco, senior vice president of Segal Marco Advisors.